kbishopzz/Git-Uploads/README.md

 **Version:** v1.0 - October 2025

-**Created for:** Web developers looking to improve SEO with structured data</content>
+**Created for:** Web developers looking to improve SEO with structured data
-<parameter name="filePath">/Users/student2/Documents/Git Uploads/README.md